jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Of course, as we know, modern progressives and conservatives do not cooperate.
 For example, Congressional partisanship has been increasing dramatically for over sixty years with no sign of abating or reversing.

 As our economic challenges continue to mount, the statistics paint a stark picture of financial strain.
-Since 1991, Americans' wages have not even kept pace with inflation.
-Median household income has grown by just 27.9 percent over thirty years, while the cost of living has dramatically outpaced this modest increase.
-Housing prices have soared 345 percent.
-Health-care premiums have risen 49 percent between 2013 and 2023.
-Public college tuition has more than doubled.
-More recently, grocery costs have risen significantly, with a 20-30% increase from 2020 to 2025.
+Using adjusted into 2023 dollars, median household income rose from about $62,000 in 1991 to about $79,000 in 2021, an increase of roughly 28 percent over thirty years.

+While the cost of living has dramatically outpaced this modest increase.

+Average home prices across U.S. states were about 345 percent higher in 2024 than in 1991.
+While the average annual premiums for employer-sponsored family health coverage increased 49 percent from 2013 to 2023.
+Average in-state tuition about doubled from between 1991 to 2023, fueling the student debt crisis.
+Grocery costs rose significantly in recent years—a 20–30 percent increase from 2020 to 2025.

 Unsurprisingly, this widening economic gap has driven debt to unprecedented levels.
 Student loan debt exploded from nearly $481 billion in 2006 to over $1.7 trillion by 2021.
 For young adults aged 18-24, mortgage costs tell a similar story—average home debt jumped from under $40,000 in 1992 to $117,000 in 2022.
-Economic betterment has stopped, with only half of Americans now able to earn more than their parents, compared to 90 percent in 1940.
+Economic betterment has stopped, with only half of Americans born in 1980 earned more than their parents, compared to 90 percent of those born in 1940.

 These are not just cold statistics—they represent a systemic failure.
 Many ideologues believe that better government policy alone can address our challenges, but evolution demands more: we must adapt by innovating and adopting new tools.

-To appease evolution, we must redefine ourselves as technological beings first and foremost.
+To appease evolutionary requirements, we must redefine ourselves as technological beings first and foremost.
 Only that person will critically assess everyone's opinions, PowerPoint presentations, and other narratives on their actual effectiveness in connecting problems with better technologies.

 To understand this mindset, consider a simple experiment: combine cold water and ice into a bucket.
 As you immerse your hand in the water, the cold steals your heat, and your body soon experiences intense pain.
 This visceral moment reveals a fundamental truth: no words, presentations, or promises keep you warm.

 Thus, when evaluating conservatism, progressivism, or any belief system, always judge not by its words, but by its ability to create and distribute tools that overcome your environmental challenges and thereby lower your real-life pains.
 Most everyone, from bureaucrats to teachers, already says they promote innovation, but only a technological identity will keep all of us honest.

-Then we will be in evolution's good graces.
+Then we will be working with evolutionary forces, not against them.

 And that is a good place to be.
 Life has spent billions of years combating heat, hunger, thirst, and cold through adaptation.
 Arctic fish develop antifreeze proteins.
 Polar birds grow waterproof feathers.
 Mammals develop fur and blubber.
 Each organism's survival depends not on avoiding discomfort, but on developing the right tools to keep pain away in its environment.